NewFieldForMe/typescript-react-gulp/README.md

 I'm sorry if I made a mistake.
 And I'm sorry that my English is very cheap.

 ## Note
-I made this repository on Decemvber 15th, 2016.
+I made this repository on December 15th, 2016.
 Please make sure that npm modules isn't deprecated, if you want to refer to this repository.